tian102/tianpretorius.github.io/blog/posts/blogpost-test.md

 ---
-title: Testing a new blog
+title: Testing GitHub Actions Auto-Build
 date: 2025-10-08
-tags: tag1, tag2, tag3
+tags: testing, automation, github-actions
 author: Tian Pretorius
 ---

-# Your Blog Post Title
+# Testing GitHub Actions Auto-Build

-A brief introduction or excerpt that summarizes what this blog post is about.
-This will be shown in the blog preview cards on the homepage and blog page.
+This is a test post to verify that GitHub Actions automatically builds JSON files from markdown.
+If this works, the JSON should be generated and committed automatically!

 ## Section 1: Introduction